nicholascloud/vette/README.md

 1. is a function that accepts a single argument--the object passed to `vette.evaluate()`--and returns
 2. an object with two methods:
-    1. `find(identifier:String)` - returns some value wrapped in the same kind of adapter, and
+    1. `find(identifier)` - returns some value wrapped in the same kind of adapter, and
     2. `value()` - returns the actual value passed to the adapter function

 (The `src/adapters/*.js` files are good reference implementations.)